 If I’m doing HIIT cardio I will only do it for about 30 minutes because it is much more intense and therefore exhausting and you need less of it to see results, but if I just feel like taking it easy I walk at a steady pace for about 45 minutes on the treadmill.

 It really depends on how much time I have and my mood.

 So ideally if you can integrate it into your workout routine 3 to 5 days a week you will definitely start to see results and if you can have a little bit of caffeine(and I just mean just straight up coffee no cream or sugar or crappacinos!) even better!

 Get out there and get in fasted cardio before you eat breakfast and you will be putting yourself in a great position to burn more stubborn fat and lose more weight, but ultimately remember that abs and hot bods are MADE IN THE KITCHEN!

 So if your diet is not on point you will not see solid results, so make sure that your diet is on point and your body will be too!

 Also if you guys are interested into how I used fasted cardio to lose stubborn belling fat, I will do an entire post on it!

-I basically followed the guidelines set forth in my good friend’s 8 week shred program and within about 10 weeks my body dropped a lot of the stubborn fat it had been holding onto.
+I basically followed the guidelines set forth in my good friend’s program called the VFX Body which helps women burn fat naturally as we have different caloric needs and hormone levels and within about 10 weeks my body dropped a lot of the stubborn fat it had been holding onto.